hn/bsh-home-appliances/README.md

 The destination node ("D" of DS-byte) designates the (unique) logical receiver of the frame and not necessarily a piece of hardware.

-The subsystem nibble ("S" of DS-byte) specifies the subsystem within the destination node or classifies different types of frames.
+The subsystem nibble ("S" of DS-byte) specifies the subsystem within the destination node.
-It is suspected to be of little importance, as an example the unbalance sensor works regardless of what value the “S” nibble has.
+For lower complexity nodes it is of little importance (e.g. the unbalance sensor ignores the value of the “S” nibble), for higher complexity nodes (e.g. the control board) it seperates logical sections within the program code.

 ##### Command frames